Protect Your Health

 How COVID-19 spreads

-COVID-19 is spread by breathing in air that has small droplets and particles that contain the virus.
+COVID-19 spreads by breathing in air that has small droplets and particles that contain the virus.
 It can also be spread by droplets and particles landing in someone’s eyes, nose, or mouth.
-In some circumstances, the infected person may contaminate surfaces they touch, but this is uncommon.
+Sometimes the infected person may contaminate surfaces they touch, but this is uncommon.

 Certain factors can increase or decrease your risk of being exposed to COVID-19.
 These include:

-- Length of time: How longer were you around the infected person?
+- Length of time can increase risk: How long were you around the infected person?

-- Coughing or heavy breathing: Was the infected person coughing, singing, shouting, or breathing heavily?
+- Coughing or heavy breathing can increase risk: Was the infected person coughing, singing, shouting, or breathing heavily?

-- Symptoms: Did the infected person have symptoms at the time?
+- Symptoms can increase risk: Did the infected person have symptoms at the time?

-- Masks: Were you or the infected person or both wearing a respirator (for example, N95) or high-quality mask?
+- Masks can decrease risk: Were you or the infected person wearing a respirator (for example, N95) or high-quality mask?

-- Ventilation and filtration: How well-ventilated was the space?
+- Ventilation and filtration can decrease risk: How well-ventilated was the space?

-- Distance: How close was the infected person to you?
+- Distance can decrease risk: How close was the infected person to you?